AdamaJava/adamajava/docs/qpileup/latest_index.md

 [general]
 log = Req, Log file.
 loglevel = Opt, Logging level [INFO,DEBUG], Def=INFO.
-hdf = Req, HDF5 file ( must have .h5 extension). it is the output of bootstrap and merge mode, but input of view and metrics mode. ??not sure for add/remove mode = Req, Mode [bootstrap,add,remove,merge,view]. thread_no = Opt, Number of threads [1-12].
+hdf = Req, HDF5 file ( must have .h5 extension). it is the output of bootstrap and merge mode, but input of view and metrics mode, and modified by add and remove mode. mode = Req, Mode [bootstrap, add, remove, merge, view, metrics]. thread_no = Opt, Number of threads [1-12].
 Def=1 bam_override =  Opt (add and remove mode), If set, allows duplicate BAM files to be added, Def=FALSE output_dir = Req (view and metrics mode), Directory for output pileup files.